WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README6.md

     grid_turtle.write(?, font=("Comic Sans MS", int(clock_radius/font_factor), "normal"), align = "center" )

 ```
 In this example the font has been changed to Comic Sans, and the font size has been tied to the clock radius - so if you make the clock bigger the font will get bigger as well.
-If you find the numbers are the wrong size you can change the value 5 in this line of code to get your preferred size.

 **This code will now generate an error**, because we have introduced a new variable ```font_factor``` before telling Python what its value is.
 So we need to add a line of code outside the loop to define the variable  ```font_factor```.
 Add this line just after the code the draw the ticks:
 ```